Woodmont Doors section index

 Here are what the unfinished stain grade maple and oak look like.

 On the quotation and ordering form, in the wood finish section, you have these options:

 - paint grade

-Unfinished will be finely sanded maple, cherry, or oak.
+Unfinished will be finely sanded maple or oak.
 Ready for you to stain.

-If you select a finish name, then Woodmont will finish your doors and all items on the order form in that stain or paint color.
-Yes, moldings, veneer, and cut to size plywood can come finished in the same color you selected.
+If you select a finish name, then Woodmont Doors will finish your doors and all items on the order form in that stain or paint color.
+Yes, moldings, veneer, and cut to size plywood can come finished in the same stain or paint color that you selected.
 And unless noted otherwise in various comments fields, when selecting a stain color, it will be presumed to apply to all items on the form.

 Glaze name, this will only be filled in if requesting a finished door, and if you want a glaze.
 The Traditional Style doors are the more common doors for glazing since you can create antique looks for your cabinet doors.
 Veneer and Plywood are never glazed because there are no nooks for the glaze to catch in.

 Paint grade, only select if you are planning on painting your doors yourself, not staining.
 The six paint options that Woodmont offers on Maple doors are very nice.
 If you believe one of those colors will work for you, you will end up with a superior high end finish on your doors.
 But if you have one of the other 16 million colors in mind, then order paint grade and have fun painting.